 He worked meticulously on every aspect of the construction, wanting it to be just as he had envisioned.
 The castle was built with bricks and then covered with rocks from a nearby quarry.
 The cliff face and the walls are made up of the same materials.
 The construction of the castle was quite sophisticated for its time.

 The castle quickly became everything King Ludwig had wanted and more.
 The Throne Room is reminiscent of medieval throne rooms, with murals of legends and fairy tales covering the walls.
-Despite the existence of the throne room, it contained no throne and no audiences were held there for his subjects or courtiers.
+It contained no throne despite its existence, and no audiences were held there for his subjects or courtiers.

 The columns in the throne room are made of stucco marble stuck onto cast-iron columns.
 The castle presents a perfect mix of the latest technologies of its time intermingled with medieval aesthetics.

-The dome of the throne room is a self-supporting construction, a technique that was innovative technique at the time.
+The dome of the throne room is a self-supporting construction, an innovative technique at the time.

-Among the other modern conveniences installed in the castle were the water closet, battery-operated bells, warm air heating, and a telephone, even though at the time few people had telephones.
-Additionally, the dining room was serviced by an elevator from the kitchen three stories below.
+Among the other modern conveniences installed in the castle were the water closet, battery-operated bells, warm air heating, and a telephone, although few people had telephones then.
+An elevator from the kitchen three stories below also serviced the dining room.

-The bedchamber of King Ludwig II featured the tragic love story of Tristan and Isolde on its walls.
-He made sure to add religious elements to the interior design as well.
+King Ludwig II’s bedchamber featured the tragic love story of Tristan and Isolde on its walls.
+He also made sure to add religious elements to the interior design.
 His washbasin resembled a baptismal font, and even the cup for his toothbrush resembled a communion chalice.
 He also ordered chandeliers with nickel plating and expensive furniture and sculptures.

 During construction, King Ludwig was known to show up and hand out cigars to the craftsmen whose work he admired, which was standard practice at the time.
 Neuschwanstein cost around 6 million Marks (equivalent to 42 million Euros today).